 Have you ever experienced a breakup?
+Most people have, at least once in their lives.
 Whether you're the one who initiates it or you are blindsided by someone you care deeply about, it's never a good experience.
 If it's a broken engagement, it's even worse.

 Just because you and your former main squeeze hit the skids doesn't mean your claws and fangs have to come out.
 Be the sweet person you were before you ever met, and you'll get through the difficult times much more easily.
 Take the high road and keep your anger under wraps.
-Practice being polite, and eventually it will seem natural.
+Practice being polite, in spite of how you really feel, and eventually it will seem natural.

 It's okay to sit around and feel sorry for yourself for a day or two, but after that, get busy doing something productive.
 Make your time even more useful by taking up a cause.
 You just might find a better match if you're performing acts of kindness and generosity.